8 tools you need to run your digital experiences

 The must-have tools for delivering outstanding digital experiences for your customers and visitors.

-When working with marketing, communications, public relations, brand, content, or any other related activity in the digital sphere, it’s simply not enough to have access to a computer.
+When working with marketing, communication, public relations, brand, content, or any other related activity in the digital sphere, it’s simply not enough to have access to a computer.

-So, what tools do you need to be king of the digital experiences mountain?
+What tools do you need in order to be king of the digital experiences mountain?
 Let’s find out.

 Do you have the right CMS for your digital experiences?
 Find out:

-It cannot be overstated how important this particular tool is for you, your digital team, and your organisation.
-The web platform, or content management system, is at the core of all your digital experiences towards your audience.
+It cannot be overstated how important a content platform is for you, your digital team, and your organization.
+The content platform, or content management system, is at the core of all your digital experiences towards your audience.

-Your web platform is responsible for a wide variety of offerings, like your website, your mobile presence, your services, and any other digital channel you can feed content into, through the headless feature—if your CMS supports it.
+Your platform is responsible for a wide variety of offerings, like your website, intranet, mobile presence, services, and any other digital channel you can feed content into, through the headless feature—if your CMS supports it.

-Whether the experience for your customer is smooth or not depends a whole lot on the web platform.
-Choose carefully what web platform fits you in terms of innovation, flexibility, maintenance, user experience, and technology—like headless vs. hybrid CMS.
+Whether the experience for your customer is smooth or not depends a whole lot on the content platform.
+Choose carefully what platform fits you in terms of innovation, flexibility, maintenance, user experience, and technology.

-Enter the Google suite of analytics tools, from the namesake Analytics to Search Console and Tag Manager—Google’s got you covered.
-These tools measure your audience’s behaviour, shows you search trends within your site and chosen terms, and enables the automatic use of e.g. conversion tracking on certain sites according to your rules.
-Just to mention a few features.
+Enter the analytics tools.
+These tools measure your audience’s behavior, shows you search trends within your site and chosen terms, and some may even enable the automatic use of e.g. conversion tracking on certain sites according to your rules.

-Optimisation tools differ from the aforementioned categories in that they are designed with a very specific purpose—the testing and improvement of your digital experiences, or elements within them.
+Optimization tools are designed for a very specific purpose—the testing and improvement of your digital experiences, or elements within them.

-Marketing automation automates marketing, simply put.
-But to explain it a bit further, marketing automation software offers a holistic approach to your marketing efforts, with an emphasis on website, CRM, emails, and lead nurturing programs—all coming together to deliver the most delighting experience to your users.
-And it saves you a lot of manual labour.
+Marketing automation services offer a holistic approach to your marketing efforts, with an emphasis on website, CRM, emails, and lead nurturing programs—all coming together to deliver the most delighting experience to your users.
+And it saves you a lot of manual labor.

 Through “triggers” on your digital experiences like forms, searches, link clicks, or browsing, you can set up rules for what happens next to your defined audience.
 Have they filled out a form?
 Then they might be enrolled in an automatic program with a succession of emails, all enticing them with useful content.
 Are your known users engaging with specific content on your website?
 Then they can be sent an email with further tips—automatically.

-At the same time, your CRM keeps track on your users’ activity (all in compliance with privacy rules, of course), telling you who is getting warmer and warmer in terms of being a potential customer.
+At the same time, your CRM keeps GDPR friendly track on your users’ activity, telling you who is getting warmer in terms of being a potential customer.

-System architecture and back-end codes obviously constitute the backbone of your digital experiences, but nobody except avid programmers would like to meet a service consisting solely of zeroes and ones.
+System architecture and back-end codes obviously constitute the backbone of your digital experiences, but nobody except avid programmers would like to handle a service consisting of nothing but coding.
 We humans like beautiful, functional offerings, and this is where design tools enter the stage.

 You can use the mentioned process tools for documentation purposes, but also augment it with wikis, like described by Opensource.com, or through spreadsheets.

-Last, but not least, is the good, old classical office suite—consisting of spreadsheets, word processors, presentation programs, and so on.
+Last, but not least, is the good, old classical office suite—consisting of spreadsheets, word processors, and presentation programs.
 You’re probably very familiar with these tools already, and examples include, of course, Microsoft Office, Apple iWork, and Google Docs.